London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 • Technologies should be at minimum proof of concept stage with initial evidence

-• Cross-functional leadership team in place with complementary skill sets
+• Cross-functional leadership team in place with complementary skills

-• Shareholding agreed between founders, including with the founding academic institution (or assurances by the institution and the founders to this effect)
+• Shareholding agreed between founders, including with any founding academic institution

 Programme dates